dev-rebase/dev-rebase.github.io/docs/mentorship.md

 ### Give Back When You Can

 Mentorship doesn't have to be a one-way relationship.
-Look for ways to provide value back to your mentor and the broader community.
+Look for ways to provide value back to your mentor and the wider community.

 - **Share useful resources**: If you find articles, tools, or opportunities that might interest your mentor, share them.
-- **Offer your skills**: You might be able to help with a project, give feedback on something they're working on, or share insights from your unique perspective.
+- **Offer your skills**: You might be able to help with a project, give feedback on something they're working on, or share ideas from your unique perspective.
 - **Help others**: As you grow, look for opportunities to help other developers who are earlier in their journey.